tzetzo/langchain-course/README.md

 # LangChain + MCP Multi-Server Agent

 This project demonstrates a powerful Agentic AI architecture using LangGraph to orchestrate multiple Model Context Protocol (MCP) servers.
-It features a Python-based intelligent agent that communicates with modular tool servers written in Node.js.
+It features a Python-based intelligent agent that communicates with modular tool servers written in Node.js, accessible via a modern web interface.

 ## 🏗 Architecture Overview

 The system follows a hub-and-spoke model where the LangGraph agent acts as the "brain," delegating specific tasks to specialized "workers" (MCP servers).

 - **Orchestrator (Python)**: Uses LangGraph to manage conversation state and decision-making logic.
+- **Web UI (Chainlit)**: Provides a ChatGPT-like interface with real-time "Chain of Thought" visibility for tool execution.
 - **Transport (Stdio)**: The agent spawns Node.js servers as child processes and communicates via standard input/output.
-- **Tool Servers (Node.js)**: Specialized servers for weather data and mathematical calculations.
+- **Tool Servers (Node.js)**: Specialized servers for Real-time Weather (Open-Meteo) and Universal Calculations.

 ## 🚀 Getting Started